An Inspired PerspectiveNovember 9, 2016

 U.S. Army veteran Kyle Wilson’s path to Michigan State’s College of Nursing wasn’t an easy one.

 From managing 60 medics in Korea to running a busy household, it’s clear by her actions that Wilson doesn’t have any desire to sit behind a desk.

 “I knew I wanted to be the one in the vehicle, going to see how I could help those injured,” Wilson said, a bit teary-eyed.
 “I couldn’t help but imagine how incredible an experience it would be to help save someone’s life.”

-Wilson also freely admits that what she found at Michigan State was opportunity—and a chance to show her kids how to be a strong, independent woman.
+Wilson freely admits that what she found at Michigan State was opportunity—and a chance to show her kids how to be a strong, independent person.
 Even amidst life’s challenges, from family loss to financial issues, Wilson remains optimistic.